Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Wheel Pose

-Wheel Pose, also known as Upward Bow Pose or Urdhva Dhanurasana in Sanskrit, is an advanced backbend that offers numerous benefits for both the body and mind.
+Wheel Pose, also known as Upward Bow Pose or Urdhva Dhanurasana in Sanskrit, is an advanced backbend that offers numerous for both the body and mind.
 This pose strengthens the entire body while increasing flexibility and energy flow.
 It is a challenging pose that requires strength, flexibility, and proper alignment.

 To practice Wheel Pose, start by lying on your back with your knees bent and feet hip-width apart.
 Place your hands on the floor beside your head, fingers pointing towards your shoulders.
 Press into your hands and feet, lifting your hips and chest off the ground.
 Straighten your arms and legs as much as possible, creating a gentle curve in your spine.
 Keep your neck relaxed and gaze towards your fingertips.